 The program can be customized to fit your needs and goals.
 Most students find that the program adds 12 to 18 months to their time at SCNM.
 We recommend you spend at least the first two quarters doing SCNM coursework to assess your course load, time management and finances before you consider joining the dual-degree program.
 Some students wait until they have completed the basic sciences at SCNM as that knowledge helps with the classes at PIHMA.
 However, students have also started as soon as they arrived at SCNM.

-You will need to complete the equivalent Oriental medicine courses at PIHMA before graduating from SCNM if you choose to participate in this program.
+You will need to complete the equivalent Chinese medicine courses at PIHMA before graduating from SCNM if you choose to participate in this program.

-Approximately 10 percent of SCNM students enroll in the dual-degree program.
+Approximately 10 percent of SCNM students enroll in the concurrent degree program.
 Both programs allow you to sit for the acupuncture licensing board exam.

 SCNM accepts the following PIHMA credits (grade of C or better) toward completion of the ND program’s oriental medicine credits: